-Managing the Display of Decoded Text
+Managing the Display of Text Decoded by WinWarbler

 Decoded text is sequentially appended to a Receive pane.
 Each Receive pane has a vertical scrollbar along its right side, allowing you to view information which has scrolled off the pane.
 The only limit to each Receive pane's information retention is the amount of free space on the disk drive hosting WinWarbler.
 You can change the font name, style, size, and color used to display decoded text via WinWarbler's display settings.

 Receive panes are separated by splitter bars.
 You can move a splitter bar by placing the mouse cursor on it; when the mouse cursor changes to a double-headed arrow, use the left mouse button to drag the splitter to its desired location, reallocating available screen space between the adjacent Receive Panes.
+Clicking the right mouse button over a receive pane produces a pop-up menu that includes an Equalize all receive panes command; selecting this command equally divides the available space among the Receive panes

 Depressing the Ctrl key while clicking the color-coded panel to the left of a Receive pane selects and enlarges that pane and hides the others